visionmedia/expresso/docs/index.md

-Alternatively for large numbers of tests you may want to export your own object containing the tests, however this is essentially the as above:
+Alternatively for large numbers of tests you may want to export your own object containing the tests, however this is essentially the same as above:

     module.exports = {
         'test String#length': function(beforeExit, assert) {